UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/useful_information/style_guide.rst

 - Variables will be in snake case.
 Example: :console:`my_variable_name`.
 Usually, but not always, programming is case sensitive, and so sticking with this helps ensure we don't have :console:`My_variable` and :console:`my_variable`, which are actually two different variables.

 - Classes will be in *Pascal case*.
-That is, all lower case, with uppercase at the start of a new word (apart from the first one), with no spaces present.
-Example: :console:`myClassName`.
+That is, all lower case, with uppercase at the start of a new word, with no spaces present.
+Example: :console:`MyClassName`.

 - Constants will be in capitals.
 Example: :console:`MY_CONSTANT`.

 - We won't use camel case.
-(Example: MyVariableName.)
+(Example: :console:`myVariableName`.)

 - Code will be indented each time we move into a function, or into an if or while statement, or similar.